Fighting Sandy debris-removal crooks: There's an app for that

 Debris-removal fraud is widespread after major natural disasters, according to federal and state law enforcement officials.

-“You can count on it every time,” said Kathleen Wylie, Deputy Director of the Justice Department’s National Center for Disaster Fraud.
-“It’s one of the first things we look for.”
+“You can count on it every time,” said a senior federal prosecutor who investigates post disaster fraud.
+“It’s one of the first things we look for,” said the official, who requested anonymity in return for discussing ongoing investigations.

 Dishonest contractors will “do just about anything you could imagine - they’ll put water in trucks to weigh them down, they’ll put blocks underneath the debris to make the trucks look full.
 Or the guy at the gate will give a driver a new ticket for driving through with the same load.”